michaeljclark/rv8/doc/src/asm.md

 Load Immediate
 -------------------

 The following example shows the `li` psuedo instruction which is used to load immediate values:

 ```
+.section .text
+.globl _start
+_start:

-.equ UART_IIR, 0x40003002
+.equ CONSTANT, 0xcafebabe

-        li a0, UART_IIR
+        li a0, CONSTANT
 ```

-which generates the following assembly output:
+which generates the following assembler output as seen by objdump:

 ```
 0000000000000000 <_start>:
-   0:	40003537          	lui	a0,0x40003
+   0:	00032537          	lui	    a0,0x32
-   4:	00250513          	addi	a0,a0,2 # 40003002 <UART_IIR>
+   4:	bfb50513          	addi	a0,a0,-1029
+   8:	00e51513          	slli	a0,a0,0xe
+   c:	abe50513          	addi	a0,a0,-1346
 ```

 Load Address
 -------------------

 The following example shows the `la` psuedo instruction which is used to load symbol addresses:

 ```
 .section .text